yugabyte/yugabyte-db/docs/content/deploy/enterprise-edition/admin-console.md

 For airgapped hosts a supported version of docker-engine (currently 1.7.1 to 17.03.1-ce).
 If you do not have docker-engine installed, follow the instructions [here](https://www.replicated.com/docs/kb/supporting-your-customers/installing-docker-in-airgapped/) to first install docker-engine.

-- Following ports should be open on the YugaWare host:
-8800 (replicated ui), 80 (http for yugaware ui), 22 (ssh)
+- Following ports should be open on the YugaWare host: 8800 (replicated ui), 80 (http for yugaware ui), 22 (ssh)
 - Attached disk storage (such as persistent EBS volumes on AWS): 100 GB minimum
 - A YugaByte license file (attached to your welcome email from YugaByte Support)
+- Ability to connect from the YugaWare host to all the YugaByte DB data nodes.
+If this is not setup, [setup passwordless ssh](/deploy/enterprise-edition/admin-console/#step-5-troubleshoot-yugaware).

 If you are running on AWS, all you need is a dedicated [**c4.xlarge**] (https://aws.amazon.com/ec2/instance-types/) or higher instance running Ubuntu 16.04.
 If you are running in the US West (Oregon) Region, use `ami-a58d0dc5` to launch a new instance if you don't already have one.